-The Corporate Complaints Team is committed to supporting and working with departments to further develop our way of working and handling complaints.
-Arrangements for greater analysis of complaints trends and patterns are being put in place in order to improve learning from complaints and sharing of knowledge and understanding with a key focus on working to resolve issues where we see a high number of complaints relating to the same/similar matter, we will focus on addressing the root cause as well as responding to the individual complaint.
+The Complaints Team is committed to supporting and working with departments to further develop our way of working and handling complaints.
+Arrangements for greater analysis of complaints trends and patterns are being put in place in order to improve learning from complaints and sharing of knowledge and understanding.